Gunnison Island

-The entire island is the Gunnison Island State Wildlife Management Area.
+The entire island was designated as the Gunnison Island State Wildlife Management Area in the late 1970s.
 Access to the island is restricted to prevent curious tourists from disturbing the nesting birds.

 Wildlife biologists estimate that the population on Gunnison Island (about 10,000) constitutes about 10–20% of the entire American white pelican population; there are also about 15,000 California gulls that nest on the island.

 Historically, the island's remote location protected it from predators, which made it an ideal spot for ground-nesting birds.
 However, due to recent low lake levels, it is no longer an island; it is connected to shore by a land bridge which predators can use.

 The remoteness also forces the pelicans to travel 30 mi or more to find fresh water and food.
 The pelicans typically fly east to the Bear River Migratory Bird Refuge, where the Bear River flows into the Great Salt Lake.
 In the bird refuge, the water's salinity is low enough that fish can live there.
 (The Great Salt Lake contains no fish.)

 The pelicans have also been known to fly south to Utah Lake, about 100 mi away.
 To get to their destinations, large flocks of adult pelicans ride thermals to a great height, then coast down to their destination.